 Fibonacci extensions - A tool to set profit targets or predict how far a market may rise when a decline is complete.
 Extension levels are yet another potential location for a price reversal.
 These levels are created by connecting several points on a chart using Fibonacci ratios (as percentages).
 Fibonacci extension levels that are frequently encountered are 61.8%, 100%, 161.8%, 200%, and 261.8%.

 Fibonacci retracement - Based on the Fibonacci sequence, a series of continuously growing numbers where each number is equal to the sum of the two numbers before it, Fibonacci retracement levels are horizontal lines that show where support and resistance are expected to occur.
 A percentage is connected to each level.
 How much of a previous move the price has retraced is shown by the percentage.
-There are four Fibonacci levels for retracement: 23, 6, 38, 61, 8, and 78.
-Even though it's not really a Fibonacci ratio, 50% is also employed.
+There are four Fibonacci levels for retracement: 23.6%, 38.2%, 50%, 61.8%, and 78.6%.
+The 50% Fibonacci ratio, 50% is one of the most commonly utilized ratios.
 The indication can be drawn between any two important price points, such as a high and a low, making it handy.
 The levels between those two spots will subsequently be created by the indicator.

 Financial sector - A segment of the economy made up of businesses and institutions that offer financial services to wholesale and retail clients.
 This industry group includes a wide range of businesses, such as banks, investment organizations, insurance providers, and real estate companies.